 Response Element Max.
 Field Length with null terminator Description Country 25 The name of the country.
-This field always contains United States c America .
+This field always contains United States of America .
 FirmName 41 The name of the business if the address is a business address.
 LastLine 61 The complete last address line (city, state, and postal code).
 Latitude 11 Seven-digit number in degrees and calculated to four decimal places (in the format specified).
 LocationCode 5 A value indicating the accuracy (quality) of the assigned geocode.
 For more information, see Address Location Codes on page 178.
 Longitude 12 Seven-digit number in degrees and calculated to four decimal places (in the format specified).
 MatchCode 5 Indicates the portions of the address that matched to the geocoding directory file.
 For more information, see Match Codes on page 170.
 PBKey 13 A unique address identifier that is returned when an address match made using the Master Location Dataset.
-The pbKey [TM] unique identif is used as a lookup key to a GeoEnrichment dataset, in order to retuattribute data for the match.
+The pbKey TM unique identi is used as a lookup key to a GeoEnrichment dataset, in order to ret attribute data for the match.
 PostalCode 10 Nine-digit ZIP Code with or without a hyphen.
 PostalCode.AddOn 5 Four-digit ZIP Code extension.
 PostalCode.Base 6 Five-digit ZIP Code.

 Response Element Max.
 Field Length with null terminator Description ProcessedBy 4 The underlying software that processed the request.
 EnterpriseGeocoding for GeocodeUSAddress.
 StateProvince 3 Two-character state abbreviation.
 Status 2 Reports the success or failure of the match attempt null Success F Failure Status.Code 23 If GeocodeUSAddress could not process the address, this field will sho the reason.
-Internal System Error No Geocode Found Insufficient Input Data Status.Description 128 If GeocodeUSAddress could not process the address, this field will sa description of the failure.
-Problem + explanation Returned when Status.Code = Internation System Error.
-Geocoding Failed Returned when Status.code = No Geocode Found.
-No location returned Returned when Status.code = No Geocode Found.
+Internal System Error No Geocode Found Insufficient Input Data Status.Description 128 If GeocodeUSAddress cou a description of the failure.
+Problem + explanation Geocoding Failed No location returned Returned when Status.Code = Internal System Error.
+Returned when Status.code = No Geocode Found.
+Returned when Status.code = No Geocode Found.

 Response Element Max.
 Field Length with null terminator Description

 StreetDataType 20 The data set used to geocode the address.

-USPS USPS
+7,1 USPS USPS

 TIGER TIGER

 TOMTOM TomTom Streets data set

 SANBORN POINT DATA Sanborn Points data set

 NAVTEQ NAVTEQ Streets data set

 TOMTOM POINT DATA TomTom Points data set

 AUXILIARY Auxiliary file

 CENTRUS POINT DATA Centrus Points data set

 USER DICTIONARY User Dictionary

 NAVTEQ POINT DATA NAVTEQ Points data set

 MASTER LOCATION Master Location Data

-StreetSide 2 Indicates the side of the following: the address range occupies.
-One of the
+StreetSide 2 Indicates the side of the street the address range occupies.
+Or following:

-L The address range e occupies the left side of the street.
+L The address range occupies the left side of the str

 R The address range The address range occupies the right side of the street.

-B The address range The address range occupies both sides of the street.
+The address range occupies both sides of the street.

 U Undetermined.

 USUrbanName 31 Urbanization name.
 Used for addresses in Puerto Rico.